ashrafzul17/Threat-Modelling-DevSecOps-Project/Attack Scenario 1/STRIDE.md

+# STRIDE Model

-This is a generic example of how you can use STRIDE to demonstrate the current controls in place for the application and is not specific to scenario 1.
+- In this example of STRIDE model, we demonstrate the current controls in place for the application and used to help reason and find threats to a system.